-INT.
+2C INT.
 DECISION MAKING CHAMBER - NIGHT

-Inside the chamber, against a wall of glass sit elegant chairs for the three girls.
+Inside the chamber it is packed with people anxiously awaiting the decision.
+Against a wall of glass sit elegant chairs for the three girls.
 HESSA sits on the central chair.
-CATREUS squats next to her, VIDHIYA sits against the wall.
+CATREUS squats next to her, VIDHIYA squats against the wall.
 A model of the city is on a low table.

 HESSA glances at her mother REKA who is one of the women intently waiting for news.
-VIDHIYA fidgets.
+CATREUS fidgets.
 Beyond the glass, the city extends for miles.
+VIDHIYA stands up.

 VIDHIYA